 When can I file Form I-751 to remove conditions on my green card?

 Some people get confused when USCIS refers to a “two-year anniversary.”
 The anniversary refers to your permanent resident status, not your marriage.
+Review the front of your green card and locate the expiration date.
+You can file Form I-751 any time in the 90 days that precedes the expiration date.

 What happens if I do not file Form I-751 within 90 days of my green card expiration date?

-If Form I-751, Petition to Remove Conditions on Residence, is not filed before your green card expires, you can automatically lose your permanent resident status.
+If Form I-751, Petition to Remove Conditions on Residence, is not filed before your green card expires, you can automatically lose your resident status.
 Without a valid immigration status, immigration enforcement has the authority to remove you from the United States.

 Again, there is an exception if you are applying for a waiver of the joint filing requirement.
-You may file Form I-751 at any time after you are granted conditional permanent residence and before you are removed from the United States.
+You may file Form I-751 at any time after you are granted conditional residence and before you are removed from the United States.

 I lost my conditional green card.
 Should I file Form I-751 now?

 If you have a lost, stolen or damaged green card, you may need to file Form I-90, Application to Replace Permanent Resident Card, to obtain a new one.
-There will be a government filing fee, and it will take approximately 5-6 months to receive a new card.
+There will be a government filing fee, and it will take approximately 8 to 10 months to receive a new card.
 However, do not use Form I-90 if you are within the 90-day window before your card expires.
 And never use Form I-90 to renew your conditional green card; you may only use Form I-90 to replace it.

 Can business investors use Form I-751 to remove conditions on green card?

-If I’m getting divorced.
+I’m getting divorced.
 Can I still use Form I-751 to remove conditions on my green card?

 In general, you are required to file Form I-751 jointly with the spouse through whom you obtained conditional status.
 However, sometimes life events get in the way.
-You may apply for a waiver of the joint filing requirement if:
+You may apply for a waiver to the joint filing requirement if:

 - Your spouse is deceased; or